aroberge/reeborg-world-creation/chapter1.md

 This time we will create an identical copy by writing a program instead of using the menu-driven World editor.
 Remember what we want for this world:

-1. Starting from a default world, we want to change its size
+1. Starting from a default world, we want to change its size.
-2. Next, we want to use the image of a house to indicate the desired final position for Reeborg
+2. Next, we want to use the image of a house to indicate the desired final position for Reeborg.
 3. Finally, we want to add a wall in front of Reeborg.

 Here's how to do this.